poolup-devs/poolup_backend/README.md

     recipientID: <String>,
     status: <String>,
+    // recipientID is the username to get requests that other users sent to this user
     // status value of "all" returns all status types,
     // "visible" displays everything but archived requests